AlexKamaev/issues/CodeRules.md

 FtpHelper ftpHelper;
 UriPart uriPart;
 ```
-`DO` use PascalCasing for abbreviations 3 characters or more (2 chars are both uppercase).
+:ballot_box_with_check: use PascalCasing for abbreviations 3 characters or more (2 chars are both uppercase).
 ```C#
 HtmlHelper htmlHelper;
 FtpTransfer ftpTransfer;